During the current lockdown the celebration of the Sacraments will not take place.

 If you require any further guidance then please email the parish at office.stjoseph.pontefract@dioceseofleeds .org.uk and Canon Wiley will get back to you.

 Parents, at least one of whom must be a Catholic, are warmly invited to petition the parish priest for baptism for their child.
 They will be asked to undertake a period of preparation to help them make a final decision as to whether this is the right time, or indeed if this is what they want for their child.
 The final decision to baptise remains with the Parish Priest as Custodian of the Sacraments in this area.
 No child is ever refused baptism but the Parish Priest reserves the right to defer until a suitable time.
-Details of the 2/3 session preparation programme are to be found in the bulletin.
-Alternatively, you are welcome to contact the Parish Priest to discuss your needs and the needs of your child with him.
+You are welcome to contact the Parish Priest to discuss your needs and the needs of your child with him.

 The Sacrament of Reconciliation is celebrated with our year 3 children in Lent.
 These children will then make their First Holy Communion in year 4 and will be Confirmed in year 6.

 Parents wishing to prepare their children for these sacraments MUST sign up for the whole schedule of 3 years.
 A special ‘Enrolment Sunday’ preceded by a parents’ meeting will take place each year as set out in the Parish Bulletin.

 If a child hasn’t been enrolled by the current "Enrolment Sunday" he/she have to wait until the following year to start the process.

 Such is the magnitude of this vocation that this parish expects couples to undertake at least six months (with very extreme exceptions) of supervised preparation with the Parish Priest and a marriage-course coordinator.

 In order to marry in the Catholic church at least one of the couple must be a Catholic and, ideally, should have been Confirmed.